-If you’ve decided that renting out your home as a vacation property is the way to go, it’s time to set aside your earnings!
+If you’ve decided that putting your home on Airbnb is the way to go, it’s time to set aside your earnings!
 Whether you want to travel long-term and have a property manager keep watch over your place, or whether you want to only rent it out occasionally to boost your budget for a short vacation, sites like Airbnb and Vrbo can be an excellent resource.

 If you’re very organized, responsive, and have a good network near your home, renting your space to other travelers can be a fantastic way to earn extra income.
-And if you’ve successfully rented out your home to fund your travels, and have advice for others looking to do the same, join the conversation on the Frayed Passport community!
+And if you’ve had success putting your home on Airbnb to fund your travels, and have advice for others looking to do the same, join the conversation on the Frayed Passport community!